-11-12.
+11 and 12.
 History of Music.-Lectures and recitation with supplementary research work dealing with the evolution of music, the development of the Opera, Oratorio, Orchestra, Vocal and Instrumental music.
 The lives and works of the composers.
-No credit for one semester only.

-4 hours.
-(Marshall)
+2 or 4 hours.
+(MARSHALL)